Posted in | News | Biosensors

 Background

-Point-of-care devices have emerged as essential tools in medical diagnostics, offering advantages such as rapid response times, high sensitivity, and ease of use.
-These devices are designed to overcome the limitations of conventional diagnostic techniques, including polymerase chain reaction (PCR) and enzyme-linked immunosorbent assays (ELISA), which can be costly and resource-intensive.
+Point-of-care (POC) devices have become crucial in the medical diagnostics industry, offering distinct advantages such as rapid response times, high sensitivity, and operational simplicity.
+These technologies are designed to help overcome the limitations of traditional diagnostic techniques like polymerase chain reaction (PCR) and enzyme-linked immunosorbent assays (ELISA), which are often cost-prohibitive and resource-intensive.

 The Current Study